davidelliott/fighelper/README.md

 fighelper
 =========

-A simple R script to help organise figures and tables for inclusion in a manuscript
+Organise figures and tables for inclusion in a manuscript.